cisco/ChezScheme/IMPLEMENTATION.md

 initializes a temporary.

 In all but the very earliest passes, an `mref` form represents a memory reference.
-Typically, a memory reference consistents of a variable and an offset.
+Typically, a memory reference consists of a variable and an offset.
 The general form is two variables and an offset, all of which are added to obtain an address, because many machine support indexed memory references of that form.
 The `%zero`